Villa Guardamangia

-Villa Guardamangia (Italian – 'look' and 'eat'), formerly known as Casa Medina and sometimes referred to as Casa Guardamangia, is a 16791 sqft townhouse in Gwardamanġa, Pietà, Malta, which served as the residence of Princess Elizabeth, Duchess of Edinburgh (later Queen Elizabeth II), and Prince Philip, Duke of Edinburgh, between 1949 and 1951, while Philip was stationed in Malta as a naval officer.
+Villa Guardamangia (Italian – 'look' and 'eat'), formerly known as Casa Medina and sometimes referred to as Casa Guardamangia, is a 16791 sqft townhouse in Gwardamanġa, Pietà, Malta, which served as the residence of Princess Elizabeth, Duchess of Edinburgh (later Queen Elizabeth II), and Prince Philip, Duke of Edinburgh, between 1949 and 1951, while Philip was stationed in Malta as a serving Royal Navy officer.

 History

-The property belonged to a Catholic priest in around 1814, during the start of the British colonization of Malta.
+The property belonged to a Catholic priest in around 1814, at the start of the British colonisation of Malta.
 It is believed that the seaside property was built around the mid-18th century.
-Later in the 20th century it belonged to several prominent Maltese families, among which include the Sant Fourniers, Bartolos and Schembris.
-The building took much of its present form in 1900 by Sir Augusto Bartolo and was called Casa Medina.
+Later, in the 20th century, it belonged to several prominent Maltese families, which included the Sant Fourniers, Bartolos and Schembris.
+The building was given much of its present appearance around 1900 by its then owner, Sir Augusto Bartolo, when the mansion was called Casa Medina.
 It was originally a farmhouse.
 It consists of 18 rooms in the living quarters, stables for the animals, a large garden area with a walk-path and a war shelter.

-In around 1929, the villa was first leased to Louis Mountbatten, who had interest in it because of its proximity to Marsa, which has a horse racing track and a golf course that suited his lavish lifestyle.
+Around 1929, the villa was first leased to the then Lord Louis Mountbatten, who had interest in it because of its proximity to Marsa, which has a horse racing track and a golf course that suited his lavish lifestyle.
 The villa was in a bad state and divided into apartments, leading the Mountbattens to reside in two rooms at the Hotel Phoenicia in Floriana while the house was being renovated.
-Mountbatten bought the villa after some time and frequented it while stationed in Malta as Commander-in-Chief of the Mediterranean Fleet in the 1950s.
+Mountbatten bought the villa after some time, and frequented it while stationed in Malta as Commander-in-Chief of the Mediterranean Fleet in the 1950s, by which time he was fully styled as Admiral of the Fleet The 1st Earl Mountbatten of Burma.